akvorado/akvorado/CONTRIBUTING.md

 [prometheus conventions]: https://prometheus.io/docs/practices/naming/

+Git commits are prefixed with the component and sub-component of the feature:
+`orchestrator/clickhouse: add some feature`.
+Meta-component are also possible, like `docs`, `build`, or `docker`.

 # Testing

 We do not aim for 100% code coverage, however most code should be covered by